-Since the time when these plants was a great rarity and till now, when they are good known and popular I regularly sell this corydalis found by me in Tadzhikistan mountain forest.
+Since the time when these plants was a great rarity and till now, when they are good known and popular I regularly sell this corydalis found by me in Tadjikistan mountain forest.
 Grow better in semi shade.
-In dormant period they prefer dry condition, but I have noted that they can grow well in outdoors without lifting in airy ground with good drainage.
+In the dormant period they prefer dry condition, but I have noted that they can grow well in outdoors without lifting in airy ground with a good drainage.

-It's a Crimean endemic grown in forests and on highland plateaus between shrubs.
-Needs more dry condition.
+Crimean endemic grown in forests and on highland plateaus between shrubs.
+Needs relatively dry conditions.